To The Bone – Eating Disorder Film

 So, I ask you to reserve your judgements.
 I mean, as someone who has struggled with an ED, I hated when people judged me by the way I looked.
 Oh, she doesn’t look like she has an eating disorder?
 She looks healthy.
 STOP, just STOP.

 Give the film, To The Bone, a chance.
-If you think you may be triggered, don’t watch it.
+Don’t watch the eating disorder movie if you think it may be triggering.
 I am eagerly awaiting the release, hoping it depicts all types of eating disorders, and will likely post a follow up article.
-Peace.